 What's a Greeter?

-Sometimes they're inquisitive, like “Welcome to Acme Corp!
+Some are a little more inquisitive — “Welcome to Acme Corp!
 I am here to help you.
 Is this your first time visiting us?”

 No matter how you use it, the Greeter often gets the conversation started.
 Greeters let your visitors know their questions will be answered by you, a real human being.